cheewah1111/cheewah1111/README.md

 - 🌱 I’m a SOFTWARE ENGINEERING (SECJH) STUDENT **in UTM.**

-- ⚡ I participated in KANGAROO MATH COMPETITION MALAYSIA 2022 **and got a BRONZE REWARD.**
+- ⚡ I participated in KANGAROO MATH COMPETITION MALAYSIA 2022 **and got a BRONZE AWARD.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">